Koromix/rygel/src/tytools/README.md

 apt install tytools
 ```

+For other distributions, you can [build the code from source](https://koromix.dev/tytools#hacking-tytools) as documented on the website.

 # Using tycmd

 You can manage multiple devices connected simultaneously, tycmd (and the other tools) uniquely